How Stigma Prevents People from Seeking Addiction Treatment

 Stigma and Seeking Treatment

-The problems that the stigma of addiction causes makes addicts not want to identify themselves as such.
-Many addicts will shy from treatment so that no one finds out they are addicts.
+It is little wonder that people who require addiction treatment avoid it to avoid the stigma that is often attached.
+The stigma of addiction can also make it more difficult for addicts to identify themselves.
+Many addicts shy away from treatment so that no one finds out they are addicts.
 Going into treatment can change:

 • The way people view them as humans